Mount Sinai: Geology

 Mount Sinai's rocks were formed during the late stage of the evolution of the Arabian-Nubian Shield.
 Mount Sinai displays a ring complex that consists of alkaline granites intruded into diverse rock types, including volcanics.
 The granites range in composition from syenogranite to alkali feldspar granite.
 The volcanic rocks are alkaline to peralkaline, and they are represented by subaerial flows and eruptions and subvolcanic porphyry.
-Generally, the nature of the exposed rocks in Mount Sinai indicates that they were formed at different depths from one another.

 Religious significance

 Judaism and Christianity

 Immediately north of the mountain is the 6th-century Saint Catherine's Monastery.
 The summit has a mosque that is still used by Muslims, and a Greek Orthodox chapel, constructed in 1934 on the ruins of a 16th-century church, that is not open to the public.
 The chapel encloses the rock which is considered to be the source for the biblical Tablets of Stone.
-At the summit also is "Moses' cave", where Moses was said to have waited to receive the Ten Commandments.
+At the summit also is "Moses' cave", where the Hebrew prophet Moses is believed to have waited to receive the Ten Commandments from God.

 Islam

-The Jabal Musa is associated with the Islamic prophet Musa (Moses).
+The Jabal Musa is associated with the Islamic prophet Mūsā ibn ʿImrān (i.e., Moses).
 In particular, numerous references to Jabal Musa exist in the Quran, where it is called Ṭūr Saināʾ, Ṭūr Sīnīn, and aṭ-Ṭūr and al-Jabal (both meaning "the Mount").
-As for the adjacent Wād Ṭuwā (Valley of Tuwa), it is considered as being muqaddas (sacred), and a part of it is called Al-Buqʿah Al-Mubārakah ("The Blessed Place").
-It is the place where Musa spoke to his Lord.
+As for the adjacent Wād Ṭuwā (Valley of Tuwa), it is considered as being muqaddas (sacred), and a part of it is called Al-Buqʿah Al-Mubārakah ("The blessed Place").